Chapter 18

 The olde greenhouse

-Our 6th hangout spot was a hollow foundation to a pre-civil war house built in 1853 and destroyed by fire in 1897.
+Our 6th hangout spot was the hollow foundation of a pre-civil war house built in 1853 and destroyed by fire in 1897.
 As we walked down sixteen cracked and crumbling concrete steps, I noticed an inconsequential amount of aggregate had been set in the mix to strengthen it.
 These steps would take us to the far reaches of the cellar, where the humidity seemed to peak.
 The four remaining steps had plant life growing out of them, and yet they were undisturbed by the ever-moving process of time.
+The chatter of insects along with the faraway sound of birds made me feel further than I wanted to be from society.

 “They put the satchels on horses and rode them in.”